 Get a Feel for the Sport

 Get used to the feel of snowshoeing before you invest in your own snowshoes.
-It’s a good idea to rent some snowshoes or borrow from a friend before buying your own so you can get the feel of them first.
+It’s a good idea to rent or borrow a pair from a friend before buying your own, so you can get the feel of them first.

 Snowshoes are like normal shoes.
 There are different models, and each will feel slightly different on your feet.
-It’s best to try a few different models to find what feels most comfortable on your feet.
+It’s best to try a few different models to find what feels most comfortable.

-If you’re borrowing from a friend, it will help you get used to the feeling of running with snowshoes on.
+Borrowing from a friend will help you get used to the feeling of running with snowshoes on.
 But it’s still advisable to try at least one other pair so you can compare the feeling of the two and see what works better for you before you buy your own.

 Leave Your Snowshoes Outside

 When you’ve bought your own pair of snowshoes, it’s tempting to treat them like normal running shoes and keep them safe inside the house.